Contact:

 Fire protection

 Bricks are non-combustible (building material class A).
-Brick masonry offers a high fire resistance duration, provided thickness, bulk density, and joint quality are appropriate.
+Brick masonry offers a high fire resistance rating, provided thickness, bulk density, and joint quality are appropriate.
 For load-bearing walls, bearing lengths, openings, and penetrations must be carefully planned from a fire-protection perspective.
+Edge distances for openings, sufficient lintel capacities, and smoke-tight details at junctions support integrity and load-bearing performance under fire.

 Terms, standards, and key parameters at a glance